clareliguori/run-model-context-protocol-servers-with-aws-lambda/DEVELOP.md

 Request [Bedrock model access](https://us-west-2.console.aws.amazon.com/bedrock/home?region=us-west-2#/modelaccess) to Anthropic Claude 3.5 Sonnet v2 in region us-west-2.

+Note that the examples will be deployed to us-east-2 by default.
+You will need to search and replace 'us-east-2' if you want to choose a different region.

 Create an IAM role for the example Lambda functions and bootstrap the account for CDK:

 ```bash